Moyasimon: Tales of Agriculture: Characters

 Kei is Sawaki's childhood friend and is also a freshman.
 His parents run a sake brewery (making them customers for the mold starter from Sawaki's parents).
 Kei disappears from the story soon after he and Sawaki enter college.
 He comes back cross-dressed in black Gothic Lolita clothing, and reveals he has stronger feelings for Sawaki than initially let on.
-He is voiced by Mitsuki Saiga in the anime and played by Azusa Okamoto in the live action drama.